aleh/appreviewprinter/README.md

 # App Store Review Printer

-Lua-only firmware for an autonomous App Store review printer based on NodeMCU and a stock thermal printer.
+Lua-only firmware for an autonomous App Store review printer based on NodeMCU and a common thermal printer part.

+It sits on your desk checking App Store RSS feed for your iOS app and prints new reviews when they arrive.

 ![](picture.jpg "App Store Review Printer")